phishman3579/Bitcoin/README.md

 To confirm the Block, A Peer will:
 * Make sure the 'nonce' satisfies the "Proof of work"
 * Check the Block's signature
 * Check the signature of each Trasaction in the Block.

-If it passes, the peer will:
+If everything passes:
 * Add the block to it's Blockchain.
+* Send the confirmed Block to the Bitcoin network

 The Blockchain is a simple structure which contains a list of confirmed Blocks, a list of Transactions in chronilogical order, a list of unused Transactions, and the current hash.